 By Jim Gilles

-Los Angeles, CA (The Hollywood Times) 11/1/21 – Coming up the weekend of November 4, 5, and 6 will be the GuadaLAjara Film Festival in Downtown Los Angeles at several venues including the Alamo Draft House and the Secret Movie Club as well as the Ace Theatre.
-This set of interesting films from Mexico are centered around the topic of cinema’s depiction of identity and borders in human experience, including social class issues and gender identity.
-One of the most intriguing films in the lineup is Horacio Alcalá’s Finlandia (2021), a Mexican-Spanish co-production about the Muxhe community of Zapotec One people who identify as third-gender.
+Los Angeles, CA (The Hollywood Times) 4/6/22 – Coming up this weekend of April 8-10 will be the annual Outfest Fusion Film Festival, at various venues around Los Angeles, including the Regal LA LIVE (Theatre 13) in Downtown Los Angeles.
+A most intriguing film is Horacio Alcalá’s Finlandia (2021), a Mexican-Spanish co-production about the Muxhe community of Zapotec One people who identify as third-gender.
+I will screen at the Regal LA LIVE in Theatre 13 on Sunday, April 10, at 3:45 pm.
 The story begins with Marta (Andrea Guasch), a young Spanish fashion designer, who journeys to Oaxaca, Mexico, in order to copy local clothing traditions and styles and bring them back to Europe.
 But in the course of her stay in the town of Juchitan de Zaragora, she meets several Muxhe persons and it has an enduring impact on her life and belief system.
-For tickets, go to: http://glaff.org/tickets/.
+For tickets to the in-person screening at the Regal LA LIVE, go to : https://www.outfestfusion.com/

 One might be tempted to view this fictional film as one of magical realism, and certainly there are aspects of that in the story.
 The film opens with a devastating earthquake that strikes Oaxaca and causes hundreds to fall victims to its effects.
 As the framing device, I was reminded of a story by Heinrich Kleist – “The Earthquake in Chile” – where a major earthquake has profound effects on the life and psyches of its characters.
 The drastic physical effects are felt in Mexico.
 This seismic movement causes an emotional tremor in the lives of people in this Oaxacan town.
 Their secrets, frustrations, and hidden relationships materialize amongst the debris, screams, and dust.
 After this earthquake, nothing will be the same for the lives of the people of the town nor for the Muxhes who also live in the town.